neurony/laravel-revisions/README.md

 ### Create revisions (automatically)

-Once you've used the `Zbiller\Revisions\Traits\HasRevisions` trait in your Eloquent models, each time you update a model record, a revision containing its original attribute values will be created automatically using the `updated` Eloquent event:
+Once you've used the `Neurony\Revisions\Traits\HasRevisions` trait in your Eloquent models, each time you update a model record, a revision containing its original attribute values will be created automatically using the `updated` Eloquent event:

 ```php
 // model is state 1